Jan 3, 2026

 What is Talkspace and How Does It Work?

-Talkspace is an online therapy service that connects patients with licensed therapists through text, audio, and video messaging.
-The company provides individual, couples, and teen therapy, along with psychiatry for adults.
-Users complete an assessment to be matched with a clinician.
+Talkspace is an online therapy and psychiatry service that connects people with licensed clinicians through text, audio, and video.
+The company offers individual, couples, and teen therapy, as well as adult psychiatry.
+New users complete an intake questionnaire and are matched with a clinician.

 How it works: